 This Service-Learning program is designed to give students a firsthand look at the immigration challenges and border politics that face Spain and Northern Africa and the opportunity to examine the topics within each country as case studies.
 It is ideal for students interested in International Studies, Spanish language, Political Science, Law, Human Rights, European Studies, Anthropology, History, or Sociology.
-Students will participate in the spring semester program in Segovia and will complete their Service-Learning placement with the local branch of the Red Cross working to provide support to the immigrant population in Segovia.
-At the end of the Segovia portion of the program, students will travel as a group through southern Spain to the Port of Algerciras (Cádiz) where they will experience the trip by ferry from Spain to Tangiers, Morocco.
+Students will participate in the Fall semester program in Segovia and will complete their Service-Learning placement with a local nonprofit or non-governmental organization working to provide support to the immigrant population in Segovia.
+At the end of the Segovia portion of the program, students will travel as a group through southern Spain to the Port of Algeciras (Cádiz) where they will experience the trip by ferry from Spain to Tangiers, Morocco.
 The last two weeks of the program will be spent in Fes, Morocco, continuing the Service-Learning experience with local NGOs or non-profit organizations working to provide aid to sub-Saharan refugees and immigrants.

 Your Spanish Language skills will quickly progress in the impressively historical and picturesque city of Segovia, while still being only 25 minutes by high-speed train from Spain’s capital, Madrid.
 Courses are held at the GEO Center with other American students from all over the US.
 In Morocco, you will learn Colloquial Moroccan Arabic in Fes where you will hear many similarities to Spanish vocabulary.
 Fes is the second largest city in Morocco and is home to the world’s largest car-free urban area, the old Medina.